The Digital Mailroom

 digital mailroom: a modernized mailroom that centers on automation and combines hardware, software and online solutions to reduce costs and improve incoming and outgoing mail processes

-Tools to help you save money on mailing.
-Solutions to help you get the mail out faster and with less errors.
-The power to send customer communications through multiple channels and from multiple locations.
-Software that can be used by anyone and everyone in your company.
+Solutions to get the mail out faster.
+Fewer mail prep errors.
+Tools to help you save money.
+Sending mail through multiple channels and from multiple locations.
 Employees overseeing the mail process—not the paper, the invoices, the sorting and stuffing.

 That’s not the digital mailroom of the future.
 That’s the mailroom of today!

 Today, the average medium-sized company sends thousands of pieces of mail each month.
 In the United States, nearly 75% of invoices are still sent by way of the mail.
 Companies send about 77 billion pieces of direct mail each year.
 And 73% of American consumers say they prefer direct mail because they can read it whenever they want.